Generic Name: ciprofloxacin hydrochloride

 - have or have had seizures

 - have kidney problems.
-You may need a lower dose of Ciprofloxacin Tablets if your kidneys do not work well.
+You may need a lower dose of ciprofloxacin if your kidneys do not work well.

 - have joint problems including rheumatoid arthritis (RA)